-Figure 4 shows the production rate per fb^{-1} for the final state signature $\dot{A}^0/H^0 \to 4l^{\pm} + E_T$ $(l = e, \mu)$ in the $(m_0, m{1/2})$ plane for fixed $A_0 = 0$, sign $(\mu) = +$ and for $\tan\beta = 5,10$.
-Three benchmark points (A,B,C) are defined for the evaluation of CMS sensitivity whose corresponding mSUGRA parameters and mass of the involved particles are presented in Tables 1 and 2.
+particles are presented in Tables 1 and 2.
 All these points have the following general features: a light right-handed slepton, implying that the direct two-body decay of the neutralino into a slepton-lepton pair is allowed, and light squarks and gluinos.
 The point C is the closest to the experimental limit on the chargino mass.
-It is also the most challenging one due to the huge SUSY background and the presence of very soft leptons in the final state coming from the small mass difference between the χ_2^0 and the l_R .
-Figure 5 shows the transverse momentum of the four leptons in the Higgs signal events for the point C (after the generator pre-selection cuts defined in Section 4).
-From now on, the analysis focuses on the particular $2e2\mu$ decay channel which benefits from a twice as large event rate as for the 4e or 4μ cases.
+It is also the most challenging one due to the huge SUSY background and the presence of very soft leptons in the final state coming from the small mass difference between the χ_2^0 and the \tilde{l}R .

+Figure 6 shows the transverse momentum of the four leptons in the Higgs signal events for the points A, B and C (after the generator pre-selection cuts defined in Section 4).
+From now on, the analysis focuses on the particular $2e^{2\mu}$ decay channel which benefits from a twice as large event rate as for the 4e or 4μ cases.